ruta-sir/student/_posts/2025-08-21-vscode_sharingcolab.md

 ### Initial Collaboration Setup
 ![Collaboration Setup](/student/assets/images/liveshareinstall.png)
-*(This screenshot shows initial installation of the LiveShare extension)*
+(This screenshot shows initial installation of the LiveShare extension)

 ### LiveShare Session Management
 ![LiveShare Active](/student/assets/images/groupcommit.png)
-**(This demonstrates active LiveShare session with collaborative editing capabilities)**
+(This demonstrates active LiveShare session with collaborative editing capabilities)

 ### Peer Collaboration Workflow
 ![Collaborative Coding](/student/assets/images/peercollab.png)
 ![Collaborative Coding](/student/assets/images/peercollab2.png)

-*(This is evidence of successful peer collaboration where we had shared problem-solving and created a checklist for specific things to be implemented in our game backend and frontend)*
+(This is evidence of successful peer collaboration where we had shared problem-solving and created a checklist for specific things to be implemented in our game backend and frontend)

 ---

-**Skill Status:** ✅ Completed
+**Skill Status:** Completed

 **Mastery Level:** [Update with your self-assessment 1-5]

 **Date Completed:** [Insert completion date]